 Task 45.1 requires that OPD maintain a centralized system for documenting and tracking all OPD forms of discipline and corrective action, whether imposed centrally or at the Division level (compliance standard: Yes/No).
-To assess Phase 2 compliance with this subtask, we queried the IAD database to identify all of the cases with at least one sustained finding that were approved between April 1, through June 30, 2014.
-This query yielded 40 cases, containing 50 sustained findings.
+To assess Phase 2 compliance with this subtask, we queried the IAD database to identify all of the cases with at least one sustained finding that were approved between July 1, through September 30, 2014.
+This query yielded 25 cases, containing 29 sustained findings.
 All (100%) of these cases and findings contained all of the necessary information available on the printout generated by IAD for our review.
 OPD is in compliance with the requirement that it maintain an adequate system for documenting and tracking discipline and corrective action.

 Task 45.4 requires that discipline be imposed in a manner that is fair and consistent (compliance standard: 95%).
 To this end, the Department developed a Discipline Matrix which was adopted on September 2, 2010 and in effect until a new Discipline Matrix was approved on March 14, 2014.
-This new matrix will apply to violations after that date.
+This new matrix applies to violations after that date.

-We reviewed all the cases with sustained findings that were decided during the period of April 1, through June 30, 2014.
-We also reviewed three cases that were provided to us during the last reporting period in which the discipline conference was actually held in the second quarter of 2014.
-Thus, we reviewed a total of 43 cases containing 53 sustained findings.

-One finding involved an officer who left OPD before discipline was imposed.
-IAD advised him that should he return, the Department would impose discipline.
-Of the remaining 52 findings, all fell within the discipline matrix in effect at the time of the action for which discipline was imposed.
+We reviewed all 25 cases and 29 sustained findings that were decided during the period of July 1, through September 30, 2014.
+We also reviewed eight cases with 14 sustained findings that had been brought to our attention during our previous on-site review but which were not disciplined until the second quarter of 2014.
+Our review, therefore, encompassed 33 cases with 43 findings.
+The discipline imposed in each case fell within the discipline matrix that was in effect at the time of the action for which the discipline was imposed.

-During the period of April 1, through June 30, 2014, Skelly hearings were held for 12 IAD cases involving 12 employees and 25 sustained findings in which discipline of a one-day suspension or greater was recommended.
-In nine cases, discipline was upheld; in three cases, the discipline was reduced but fell within the Discipline Matrix.
+During the period of July 1, through September 30, 2014, Skelly hearings were held for nine IAD cases involving nine employees with sustained findings in which discipline of a one-day suspension or greater was recommended.
+In four of the nine cases, discipline was upheld; in five cases, the discipline was reduced but fell within the Discipline Matrix.
+We reviewed each of the reports of the Skelly hearings and found that four of the five cases where the discipline was reduced had adequate justification.